jwharm/java-gi-examples/README.md

 ### Mediastream

 The [Mediastream example](https://github.com/jwharm/java-gi-examples/tree/main/MediaStream) is ported from GtkDemo.
 It paints a simple image using Cairo, and then rotates the image in a GtkVideo widget.
 The Cairo draw commands use the [Cairo Java bindings](https://github.com/jwharm/cairo-java-bindings).

+### GStreamer sound player

+This example [demonstrates how to use GStreamer](https://github.com/jwharm/java-gi-examples/tree/main/PlaySound) and is ported from the GStreamer tutorials.
+It creates a GStreamer pipeline that will play sound from an Ogg Vorbis file.

+## GStreamer screen recorder

+A command-line [screen recording](https://github.com/jwharm/java-gi-examples/tree/main/ScreenRecorder) that records the screen for 5 seconds into an Ogg/Theora file.
+It also demonstrates how to implement a Tee and an AppSink into the pipeline so you can trigger custom actions on the recorded data.